From the founding of USDF to Today.

 To that end, KCDS offers clinics and other training opportunities from notable dressage authorities, sponsors recognized shows, offers judge and instructor education programs, sponsors adult and junior dressage camps and offers lectures and discussions on a wide variety of topics related to horse care and training.

-The KCDS board generally meets the first Wednesday of every month and welcomes all members to come participate in the legacy of that first study group back in 1967!
+The KCDS board generally meets the third Wednesday of every month and welcomes all members to come participate in the legacy of that first study group back in 1967!

 The board meetings begin at 6:30 and are now being held Library (LEAWOOD Pioneer location) Johnson County Library 4700 Town Center Dr. Leawood, KS 66211.
 (Check home page and facebook page for any monthly updates or changes)